msramos/ex_pipeline/README.md

 - The target module **must** `use Pipeline`.
 - Any function whose name ends with `_step` is considered a step in the pipeline, they **must** accept two parameters.
+  - The first parameter is whatever was passed to the pipeline, and each step transforms this value to the next value.
+  - The second parameter is an optional and immutable keyword list that is passed to all steps.
 - Steps are executed in the same order that they are declared.
-- A step **must** return an on/error tuple - `{:ok, any}` or `{:error, any}`
+- A step **must** return an on/error tuple - `{:ok, any}` or `{:error, any}`.
-- If one step fails, the next steps are not executed
+- If one step fails, the next steps are not executed.
+- Async hooks are functions whose name end with `_async_hook` and hooks are functions whose name end with `_hook`.
+- After all steps are executed, the pipeline will launch all __async hooks__ on isolated processes, and run them in parallel.
-- After all steps are executed, the pipeline will execute all __callbacks__.
+- After all steps are executed, the pipeline will execute all __hooks__.
-- A callback is a function whose name ends with `_callback`, and just like steps, they **must** accept two parameters.
-  The difference is that callbacks receive the final `Pipeline.State` struct with the execution result.
-Callback returns are ignored.
+- Both types of hooks  **must** accept two parameters.
+The difference is that hooks receive the final `Pipeline.State` struct with the execution result.
+Hooks return are ignored.
+  - The first parameter is the last version of the `Pipeline.State` struct from the evaluation of the last step.
+  - The second parameter is the same optional and immutable keyword list that is passed to all step.

 ## Why?